AlphaGergedan/swimnetworks/README.rst

 SWIM: sample where it matters!
 ==============================

+Note: this is a fork, the original repo can be found [here](https://gitlab.com/felix.dietrich/swimnetworks).

 ``swimnetworks`` implements the algorithm SWIM for sampling weights of neural networks.
 The algorithm provides a way to quickly train neural networks on a CPU.
 For more details on the theoretical background of the method, refer to our paper [1]_.